 This year she was unable to volunteer anywhere because of COVID, but Brielle sent out letters and cards to various hospitals, assisted living and nursing homes, and to our fire department.
 She also sent out a get well soon card to a teacher.
 She felt good knowing that she was bringing joy to others, and she valued the presents she received.

-creating cherished holiday traditions
+creating cherished holiday traditions for families

 Another holiday tradition we started incorporating was prioritizing making memories.
 I know that memories might have involved other people in past years, but memories can still be made.
 I notice that when I ask Brielle what she liked most or what stood out most to her, she will talk about the times we spend together.